-Tom Bihn contacted me after I reviewed their Western Flyer travel bag, and asked if I would like to review their Ristretto laptop bag.
-They didn’t need to ask twice, and just a few days later UPS were at my door, sadly with another customs bill, but we won’t go into that.
+After my review of their Western Flyer travel bag, Tom Bihn contacted me and asked if I would like to review their Ristretto laptop bag.
+They didn’t need to ask twice, and just a few days later UPS were at my door.

 However, things moved on quickly and I decided to start my own business.
 I’m now working on my first contract, which is split between London and Warwick, so I’ve had a chance to use the Ristretto on a daily basis.